jubako/jubako/spec/directory.rst

 Header
 ------

-The first kind of index know by arx implementation is a listing of entry, along with some metadata
+The first kind of index know by Jubako implementation is a listing of entry, along with some metadata

 ============= ================== ================= =============